Justices seem set to allow emergency abortions in Idaho for now, a prematurely posted opinion says

 WASHINGTON — (AP) — The Supreme Court appears poised to allow emergency abortions in Idaho when a pregnant patient's health is at serious risk, according to a copy of the opinion briefly posted on the court's website Wednesday and obtained by Bloomberg News.

 The document suggests the court will find that it should not have gotten involved in the case over Idaho's strict abortion ban so quickly.
-By a 6-3 vote it would reinstate a lower court order that had allowed hospitals in the state to perform emergency abortions to protect a pregnant patient's health, Bloomberg said.
+By a 6-3 vote it would reinstate a lower court order that had allowed hospitals in the state to perform emergency abortions to protect a pregnant patient's health.

 Such an outcome would leave the issues at the heart of the case unresolved.
 It would also mean key questions remain unanswered, Justice Ketanji Brown Jackson wrote in a concurrence.